bridget-basiq/developers/content/API-Reference/3+Stations/query-stations.md

 ---

 # Query stations
 To be able to browse through all your stations inside your station database you can use the `stationList` query.
-While querying you will have access to every item on a station.
+While querying you will have access to all station properties.
+You can set the size property to specify how many stations you would like to receive, the default is 10.
 Keep your query as small as possible to improve the performance.

 ## Query
-To query your stations you only need to call the `stationList` alongside some attributes.
+To query your stations you only need to call the `stationList` alongside the properties you would like to receive.
 Optionally you can add [pagination](/API-Reference/API/pagination) and `filters`.

 ### Filters
 To filter your station list you can use the `query` argument.
-You can then use `name`, `id` or `external_id` to specify how you want to filter the list.
+You can then use `name`, `id` or `external_id` to specify what stations you would like to receive.

 <schema name="stationList" :frequent="frequently"></schema>